getzola/zola/docs/content/documentation/content/section.md

 `reverse` has no effect on `page.later`/`page.earlier` or `page.heavier`/`page.lighter`.

 ## Sorting subsections
-Sorting sections is a bit less flexible: sections are always sorted by `weight`, and do not have variables that point to the heavier/lighter sections.
+Sorting sections is a bit less flexible: sections can only be sorted by `weight`, and do not have variables that point to the heavier/lighter sections.

 By default, the lightest (lowest `weight`) subsections will be at